MartinP460/portfolio-v2/content/projects/react-denmark-map.md

 Without going into too much detail, the benefits of using react-denmark-map as opposed to making your own SVG is that it allows developers to:

-1. not make their own SVG of Denmark (which is typically a lot of work).
+1. avoid the hassle of creating or finding their own SVG of Denmark (which can be a lot of work).
-2. programmatically customize the map so that you don't have to manually create the relevant SVG's.
-This also enables using data from a web API where the data is not static.
+2. programmatically customize the map instead of creating many different, individual SVG's.
+This also enables using data from some API where the data is not static.
 3. pick between outlining municipalities, regions, islands or a full map of Denmark.
-4. Customize the colors of each area (i.e. municipality, region, island or the full map of Denmark), e.g. to display relevant data in each municipality.
+4. Customize the colors of each area (i.e. municipality, region, island or the full map of Denmark), e.g. to display relevant data in each area.
 5. Customize a tooltip that appears when hovering over an area.

 As such, you can, without much hassle, have a map of Denmark that e.g. displays the population of each municipality where the higher the population, the darker the shade is.
 You can see such an example [in the demo](https://react-denmark-map.vercel.app/demo).